-- (b) if he is absent from Parliament, without the leave of Parliament, for ninety consecutive sitting days; - (c) upon a dissolution of Parliament; - (d) if he has incurred a disqualification under clause (2) of article 66; or - (e) in the circumstances specified in article 70. - (2) A member of Parliament may resign his seat by writing under his hand addressed to the Speaker, and the seat shall become vacant when the writing is received by the Speaker or, if the office of Speaker is vacant or the Speaker is for any reason unable to perform his functions, by the Deputy Speaker. - 68.
-Members of Parliament shall be entitled to such salaries, allowances and privileges as may be determined by Act of Parliament or, until so determined, by order made by the President.
+(b) if he is absent from Parliament, without the leave of Parliament, for ninety consecutive sitting days;

+- (c) upon a dissolution of Parliament; - (d) if he has incurred a disqualification under clause (2) of article 66; or - (e) in the circumstances specified in article 70. - (2) A member of Parliament may resign his seat by writing under his hand addressed to the Speaker, and the seat shall become vacant when the writing is received by the Speaker or, if the office of Speaker is vacant or the Speaker is for any reason unable to perform his functions, by the Deputy Speaker. - 68.
+Members of Parliament shall be entitled to such [remuneration], allowances and privileges as may be determined by Act of Parliament or, until so determined, by order made by the President.

-Salaries, etc., of members of Parliament.
+2[Remuneration], etc., of members of Parliament

-69. If a person sits or votes as a member of Parliament before he makes or subscribes the oath or affirmation in accordance with this Constitution, or when he knows that he is not qualified or is disqualified for membership thereof, he shall be liable in respect of each day on which he so sits or votes to a penalty of one thousand takas to be recovered as a debt due to the Republic.
+69. If a person sits or votes as a member of Parliament before he makes or subscribes the oath or affirmation in accordance with this Constitution, or when he knows that he is not qualified or is disqualified for membership thereof, he shall be liable in respect of each day on which he so sits or votes to a penalty of one thousand take to be recovered as a debt due to the Republic.

-Penalty for member sitting or voting before taking oath.
+Penalty for member sitting or voting before taking oath

-70. A person elected as a member of Parliament at an election at which he was nominated as a candidate by a political party shall vacate his seat if he-
+3[70.
+(1) A person elected as a member of Parliament at an election at which he was nominated as a candidate by a political party shall vacate his seat if he resigns from that party or votes in Parliament against that party.

-Vacation of seat on resignation or voting against political party.
+Vacation of seat on resignation, etc.